Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 \begin{lemma} Let $w \in \FC(\C_{n})$.
-If the heap in Figure~\ref{Fig046} is a saturated subheap of $H(w)$, where $i \neq n+1$, then the heap in Figure~\ref{Fig047} is a convex subheap of $H(w)$, where the shaded triangle labeled by $*$ means that every possible entry occurs in this region (i.e., convex closure) of the subheap. \end{lemma}
+If the heap in Figure~\ref{fig:all filled in 1} is a saturated subheap of $H(w)$, where $i \neq n+1$, then the heap in Figure~\ref{fig:all filled in 2} is a convex subheap of $H(w)$, where every possible entry occurs in the region between the two occurrences of $s_1$ in Figure~\ref{fig:all filled in 1}. \end{lemma}

 \begin{proof} This follows quickly from Lemma~\ref{lem:impermissible heap configs}; all other configurations will violate $w$ being FC. \end{proof}